Artists In Schools Program

 - Artists in Schools Residency Checklist

-- AIS Contract template – completed contract will be sent to you for signature upon approval of application.
+- AIS Contract template (for review) – completed contract will be sent to you for signature upon approval of residency plan.
 This template is provided here for your reference.

 - Volunteer Timesheet – to track volunteer hours associated with residency